ashu192708/Electricity-Demand-Prediction/README.md

 The system calculates the predicted demand.

-### 2. Demand Classification

-The predicted demand is classified into:

-- LOW
-- NORMAL
-- HIGH
-- CRITICAL

-### 3. View All Predictions
+### 2. View All Predictions

-Displays all previously generated electricity-demand predictions.
+Displays all saved electricity prediction records.

-### 4. Search Prediction
+### 3. Search Prediction

-Allows the user to search for a prediction using a specific date.
+Allows the user to search for prediction records using a date.

-### 5. Generate Sample Data
+### 4. Generate Sample Data

-The system can automatically generate sample electricity-demand records for testing and demonstration.
+Automatically generates sample electricity prediction records for testing the system.

-### 6. Demand Summary
+### 5. Show Demand Summary

 Displays: